davepinch/pinchy.cc/collections/_fragments/what-a-coincidence-the-math-says-this.md

 ---
-title: "What a coincidence the math says this"
+title: "what a coincidence the math says this"
 related:
   - _fragments/reality-is-math.md
 tags: